+91-9711260240 +91-9711260230 helpdesk@ficsi.in

 Set up a planned breeding program to ensure healthy and useful offspring.
 Artificial insemination or natural mate-making methods can improve the quality of your herd.

 Give your goats healthy food and clean water.
 Make sure they can get fresh food, grains, and vitamin supplements.
 Monitor their diet and change it as needed.
 To ensure optimal nutrition for goats, provide a balanced diet comprising 50-60% high-quality forage (like hay or pasture), 20-30% grains (such as corn or oats), and 10-20% protein supplements (like soybean meal).
+What can I feed a goat?
+Their ideal diet includes fresh greens, pulses, and mineral-rich supplements.
 Additionally, offer vitamin and mineral supplements, especially those rich in calcium, phosphorus, and selenium.
 Always adjust their diet based on age, weight, and production stage?.

 Check on the health of your goats often.
 Vaccinate them against common diseases, deworm them occasionally, and give them the necessary medical care.
 Keep the goat sheds clean to keep the illness from happening.